mahima0811gupta/OOPS/Readme.md

 4. Are there any limitations of Inheritance?
-Yes, with more powers comes more complications.
-Inheritance is a very powerful feature in OOPs, but it also has limitations.
+Yes, inheritance is powerful but has some limitations:

-Inheritance needs more time to process, as it needs to navigate through multiple classes for its implementation.
-Also, the classes involved in Inheritance - the base class and the child class, are very tightly coupled together.
-So if one needs to make some changes, they might need to do nested changes in both classes.
- Inheritance might be complex for implementation, as well.
-So if not correctly implemented, this might lead to unexpected errors or incorrect outputs.
+Tight Coupling:
+Base and derived classes are closely linked.
+Changing the base class may require changes in derived classes.
+Complexity:
+Large inheritance hierarchies can be hard to understand and maintain.
+Mistakes in design can lead to unexpected errors.
+Performance Overhead:
+Accessing members through multiple class levels may slow down execution.
+Implementation Challenges:
+Multiple or deep inheritance can make the code more complex and error-prone.

 6. What is the difference between overloading and overriding?